For an updated version, go here.

 These substances work by disrupting the bonds between the ice molecules –making it harder for them join together and make a solid–but there is a limit to which they can depress a freezing point.
 The first study I could find on this topic was published in 1918 by Worth H. Rodebush.
 He measured the eutectic points of various salt solutions, essentially the lowest temperature they can reach before being solid.
 His figures match those found today so here is a partial list:

-Salt, sodium chloride, NaCl -21 C or 1-6 F (works efficiently to melt ice at temperatures above 15 F)
+Salt, sodium chloride, NaCl -21 C or 1-6 F (works efficiently to melt ice at temperatures above 15 F).
+This is what Iowa uses primarily.

 Calcium chloride -51 C or -60F ( for practical purposes it works above -20 F)